VedantWani/PrimeCNNv3/README.md

-# nbdev template
+# PrimeCNN

-Use this template to more easily create your [nbdev](https://nbdev.fast.ai/) project.
+A project to utilize Nature Inspired Algorithms to tune CNNs.